marvinhoxha/ATMgui/README.md

 # ATMgui
 A full gui programm for an online atm.

-Download and test it as you wish!
+Download and test it as you wish!(Read the readMe.txt file inside the project to be clear before you open the application)

 It starts with this splash: